sujonraihan/ibcs/Linux/disk-partitioning.md

 ## 🎯 Summary

-Disk Partitioning হল Linux system administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+Disk Partitioning is an important part of Linux system administration that:

-- ✅ Data organization এবং management করে
+- ✅ Organizes and manages data
-- ✅ Security এবং isolation প্রদান করে
+- ✅ Provides security and isolation
-- ✅ Performance optimization করে
+- ✅ Optimizes performance
-- ✅ Backup এবং recovery সহজ করে
+- ✅ Simplifies backup and recovery
-- ✅ System administration সহজ করে
+- ✅ Simplifies system administration

-সঠিক partitioning strategy এবং tools ব্যবহার করে একটি efficient এবং reliable Linux system পরিচালনা করা যায়।
+With proper partitioning strategy and tools, an efficient and reliable Linux system can be managed.